ianaroot/ignorethemanbehindthecurtain/bash-config-ext-prompt/readme.md

-A bash prompt for DBc workstations, which includes git users.
+A bash prompt for DBC workstations, which includes git users.